neelsg/lithium/docs/lexer.md

 spaces, but a check needs to be done before this to make sure that the source does not mix tabs and spaces.

+## Must be lossless

+It is important not to lose any detail when converting from source to tokens as these tokens are also used to generate formatted source files to ensure that the source files all conform to a specific formatting convention.

 ## Tokens